menis/VRC01gH-GT3/README.md

 ### about

 This repository contains code and antibody sequence data from our Cell manuscript: "Tailored immunogens direct affinity maturation toward HIV neutralizing antibodies."

+### sequences
+Sequences described in the manuscript are avalable as FASTA files in the `fastas` directory.

 ### getting started